Firebear Improved Import & Export App for Shopify

 The Improved Import & Export application for Shopify lets you create product collections when you are importing the products.
 It is a handy feature when you transfer product data from another e-commerce website.
 Our tool enables you to move products from third-party categories to the ones you have on your e-commerce store without any modifications in the admin. .

 Images in a single cell, not a separate row

 The application allows you to use a single cell of your spreadsheet to import all images for the product.
 That’s right, you can separate multiple images with the pipe | symbol, and import them all at once.
 No need to use a separate row to specify a new image.
 With Import & Export Tool it is much more convenient and follows the mail practices of the warehouse, CRM, and ERP software for using multi value data format.

 Extended connectivity introduces another group of enhancements available in our application.
 The Improved Import & Export Shopify app provides the ability to transfer data files of different formats between numerous destinations.
 Besides, you can rely on intermediary services and API connections.

-Improved Import & Export for Shopify provides the ability to import and export files in CSV, XML, JSON, ODS, and Excel formats.
+Improved Import & Export for Shopify provides the ability to import and export files in CSV, XML, and Excel formats.
 It means that you don’t need to convert everything to CSV before the import and from CSV to other standards after the export.